14 Fahrenheit 451 Quotes About Knowledge With Page Numbers

 ~Ray Bradbury, Fahrenheit 451, about books, knowledge (Character: Faber), Page 82

 Meaning: This quote from Fahrenheit 451 underscores the tremendous value of books in our lives.
 They can supply information, understanding, and outlooks that are not easily attainable in other ways.
-Also, books can encourage us to stay grounded and aware of our humanity.
+Books can also encourage us to stay grounded and aware of our humanity.

 Through them, we can explore realms we can not physically explore and take refuge in them when we need comfort.
 Ultimately, this quote serves as a reminder to be responsible for our progress and that books can be a guide for our journey.